Do all things work for good and what effect do praise and thanks have?

 Should we be thankful for everything?

-In every thing give thanks: for this is the will of God in Christ Jesus concerning you.
-(KJV)
+Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.
+(1Thess 5:18)

 We should be thankful in everything; we should give thanks to God in all suffering, that means despite the suffering.